 compound terms) with a single call.

 Use predefined labeling predicates if possible.
-If you define your own labeling predicates and you want to use them even in the debugging session, you should follow these guidelines:
+If you define your own labeling predicates and you want to use them even in the debugging session, then you should follow these guidelines:

 clpfd:fdbg_start_labeling(+Var)at the beginning of the predicate doing a labeling attempt, and pass the currently labeled variable as an argument to the call.